Wang-Bioinformatics-Lab/msms-choser_workflow/README.md

 If you do not specify an input file, by default it will take the sample files located in [data/annotations.tsv](data/annotations.tsv) and the mzXML files containing the [positive](data/sulfamethizine_positive_2pt5uL_01.mzXML) and [negative](data/sulfamethizine_negative_2pt5uL_01.mzXML) spectra.
 The default ppm_tolerance is 10.0

+Please visit the [GNPS documentation](https://ccms-ucsd.github.io/GNPSDocumentation/toolindex/) for more information about msms-choser.

 To learn NextFlow checkout this documentation:

 https://www.nextflow.io/docs/latest/index.html